larpon/DeadAscend/README.md

 By playing the pre-build versions above you are supporting my (indie) game productions.

+Dead Ascend is now also available pre-build for [Linux, MacOS and Windows on itch.io](https://blackgrain.itch.io/dead-ascend)

 ## DIY Building

 You can build the game from command line or with [Qt Creator](https://www.qt.io/ide/) (which usually comes bundled with [Qt](https://www.qt.io)).